Wyvern-Softworks/NXO-Mod-Menu/README.md

 A Gorilla Tag Mod Menu.
 500+ mods.
 Overpowered.
 Fully Undetected.
 Fast.
 Reliable.
 Built to last.
 Free to skid.

-Decompiled and deobfuscated!
-The "paid" version of NXO is a scam, this is the only official NXO repository.
+The "paid" version of NXO is a scam, this is the only official free NXO repository.

 # How to use
 Simply go to releases, download the DLL and put it in your BepInEx plugins folder.